gemeofficial/gemeblog/blog/2025-05-23-cucumber-recall-2025-how-to-protect-our-vegetable-garden-from-salmonella/index.md

 1. **Discard Suspect Produce**: If you suspect that your produce is contaminated with Salmonella, it is best to discard it.
 Wrap the produce in a plastic bag and dispose of it in a sealed trash can.

 :::info
-However, if you think this is totally a waste of food, you could consider using a GEME electric composter with heating system to inactivate the Salmonella and turn these fruits and vegetables into great compost for your vegetable garden soil.
+However, if you think this is totally a waste of food, you could consider using an electric composter with heating system to inactivate the Salmonella and turn these fruits and vegetables into great compost for your vegetable garden soil.
 :::

 ![The best composter to kill salmonella in your food waste](./img/geme-the-best-composter-to-kill-salmonella.jpg)